awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/_index.md

 In this lab we shall illustrate each step of the Sustainability improvement process to achieve sustainability goals by following hardware pattern best practices for sustainability in the cloud.

-We shall learn how you can improve the sustanability goals by using the fewest number of compute resources and achieving a high utilization, specifically focused on rightsizing AWS infrastructure based on recommendations that AWS Compute Optimizer analyzed.
+We shall learn how you can improve the sustainability goals by using the fewest number of compute resources and achieving a high utilization, specifically focused on rightsizing AWS infrastructure based on recommendations that AWS Compute Optimizer analyzed.
 We shall also learn how Amazon CloudWatch Logs and Metrics can be used to measure Proxy metric for provisioned resource, business metrics as well as calculate Key performance indicators for Sustainability to quantify your success.

 Refer to [Sustainability Pillar Whitepaper](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/evaluate-specific-improvements.html) for detailed understanding around evaluating specific improvements.
 At high level:
 * Use Proxy metrics to measure the resources provisioned to achieve business outcomes.
 For this lab, we will use vCPU minutes proxy metrics for Compute resource